ahmetb/ytdl/README.md

     https://<YOUR-APP-URL>/?url=https://www.youtube.com/watch?v=jHjFxJVeCQs

-Currently the maximum video length is set to 60 seconds because of 32 MB [response size limit](https://cloud.google.com/run/quotas) on Cloud Run.
+Currently the maximum [response time limit](https://cloud.google.com/run/quotas) on Cloud Run is 60 minutes, so that's how long you can download content for, and you should set this explicitly on your app.

 ---